The "Why" of Learning

-Our approach to training is based on UDL, a framework that aims to improve and optimise learning for all people based on scientific insights into how humans learn.
+Our approach to the train-and-place programme is based on UDL, a framework that aims to improve and optimise learning for all people based on scientific insights into how humans learn.
 We use food to teach our trainees the basics of food safety and hygiene, preparing ingredients, interacting with guests and processing payments.

 - Our trainees undergo a structured vocational F&B training programme, some of whom are on the Autism Disorder Spectrum, suffering from polio, cerebral palsy and depression.

-- The curriculum is based on the Singapore Workforce Skills Qualifications (WSQ) system and integrated with Dignity Learn’s approach to training that further enhance the employability of our trainees in the F&B industry.
+- The curriculum is adapted from the Singapore Workforce Skills Qualifications (WSQ) system, simplified.
+Integrated with Dignity Learn’s UDL approach to training differently-abled people, this further enhances the employability of our trainees in the F&B industry.

 - Trainees are paid a daily allowance during the programme

 - Upon graduation, we prepare them for interviews with our employment and industry partners.
 Some of them go on to work for us at Dignity Kitchen and Dignity Mama.

 Certified in Training and Assessment, the team comes with years of experience in the F&B industry and are passionate about imparting not just basic culinary skills, but also life skills to our trainees.